fstwn/malt/README.md

 PLEASE NOTE THAT THIS CODE IS MOSTLY OLD AND WILL NOT BE MAINTAINED, DEVELOPED OR OTHERWISE UPDATED ANYMORE.
 ```

-## This branch contains code developed for the FETIGTEIL 2.0 research rpoject at DDU.
+## This branch contains code developed for the FETIGTEIL 2.0 research project at DDU.

 # Malt